Website · Burnaby

 Exactly what you get

 A site built to perform: fast video and reels, content modelled to your catalogue, forms wired into your CRM, and SEO and Core Web Vitals tuned for ranking and conversion.
-It connects to the custom CRM or booking software that handles your leads and calls, and feeds a business intelligence dashboard for conversion analytics, so the website is a measured revenue surface rather than a brochure that buffers.
+It connects to the custom CRM or booking software that handles your leads and calls, and feeds a business intelligence (BI) dashboard for conversion analytics, so the website is a measured revenue surface rather than a brochure that buffers.

 How to choose a developer in Burnaby